|Main index||Electoral System index||About author|

 So (for two voters at least) voting for A meant that A lost, whereas voting for C then A meant that A won.
 When voting for (or giving a higher preference to) a candidate never harms that candidate, voting is said to be monotonic.
 When this can hurt, voting is non-monotonic.

-However, this is not the problem that it seems.
+However, this non-monotonicity is not as bad a problem as it seems.

 The tactical ‘dishonesty’ relies on excellent information about voters’ true intentions.
 In practice, the required information is only likely to be known if there are few voters: seventeen rather than seventeen thousand.
 So, for a national election, in which constituency electorates can vary from a few thousands to many millions, a political party would have neither the precision of information nor the precision of command to carry out such a manoeuvre.
 (For an excellent summary of this argument see ¶s 145 to 150 of Lord Jenkins’ Report Of The Independent Commission On The Voting System.)